Here are some tips for troubleshooting transcription issues you may encounter.

 - Select a provider from the Transcription provider dropdown menu.

-- Navigate back to your project and locate your file.
+- Navigate back to your project, then locate your file in the project panel in the right-hand sidebar.

-- Open the file options menu, then select re-transcribe from the menu.
+- Open the file options menu and select Re-transcribe.

-You can re-transcribe your media file with a different style at any time, and it won’t count against your monthly transcription time.
+You can re-transcribe your media file at any time.
+This won’t count against your monthly media minutes.

 The finalized transcript is blank or contains missing sections